fabrizio-pasti/esqlj-elastic-jdbc/README.md

 ## Compatibility

-Tested on 7.4.2 and 7.10.0 ElasticSearch release
+Tested on 7.4.2 and 7.10.0 Elasticsearch release

 ## About me
 Fabrizio Pasti